 In this review, the trials with eczema as an outcome were mainly emollient trials.
 Other methods of skin barrier intervention in this review had very short follow-up and did not measure eczema as an outcome, so their impact on eczema remains unclear.
-Potential future studies on bathing practices should have longer follow-up of clinical outcomes that use standard methods of eczema measurement.
+Potential future studies on bathing practices should have longer follow-up of clinical outcomes and use standard methods of eczema measurement.
 Trialists may wish to consider using novel interventions that impact skin barrier function, rather than those that have already been evaluated in these trials.

-We were unable to identify whether skin care interventions such as emollients have an impact on risk of developing food allergy.
+We were unable to identify with confidence whether skin care interventions such as emollients affect the risk of developing food allergy.
 More research is needed to identify whether food allergy risk is influenced by early skin care practices.
 Future trials should measure food allergy using a robust outcome assessment (Asai 2020), and researchers may wish to consider applying published algorithms to evaluate food allergy outcomes in participants who do not undergo oral food challenge (Kelleher 2020b).
-The paucity of oral food challenge-diagnosed food allergy outcomes in this meta-analysis infers that oral food challenges are difficult to conduct and are infrequently attended in prevention studies.
-We would suggest that future studies incorporate Core Outcome Measures for Food Allergy.
-An update of this review with food allergy outcomes from Skjerven 2020 and potentially the other ongoing trials with foods allergy outcomes will be needed to fully address the hypothesis that skin care interventions may impact the risk of food allergy (Lowe 2019; NCT03871998; NCT03808532).
+We can infer from the paucity of oral food challenge-diagnosed food allergy outcomes in this meta-analysis that oral food challenges are difficult to conduct and are infrequently attended in prevention studies.
+We suggest that future studies incorporate Core Outcome Measures for Food Allergy (COMFA).

-Conclusions on adherence to intervention could not be made, and we would suggest that future studies carefully document adherence and compliance with interventions.
+We were unable to draw any conclusions on adherence to intervention, and would suggest that future studies carefully document adherence and compliance with interventions.
 Also, collaboration between groups regarding future potential studies may allow for larger numbers with less imprecision.

-This review focused on primary prevention of eczema and food allergy, preventing the diagnosis of eczema and food allergy in infants.
-Given the strong links between early-onset eczema and food allergy, another body of work has begun on secondary prevention of food allergy among infants already diagnosed with eczema.
-These trials - NCT03742414 and UMIN000028043 - include infants younger than 13 weeks with diagnosed eczema and randomise them to active eczema management from onset with emollient and topical corticosteroids.
+This review focused on the primary prevention of eczema and food allergy, preventing the diagnosis of eczema and food allergy in infants.
+Given the strong links between early-onset eczema and food allergy, another body of work has begun on secondary prevention of food allergy amongst infants already diagnosed with eczema.
+These trials, NCT03742414 and UMIN000028043, include infants younger than 13 weeks with diagnosed eczema who are randomised to active eczema management from onset with emollient and topical corticosteroids.
 Both studies have IgEmediated food allergy as a primary outcome and are ongoing.